bvacchiano/youthideashack/README.md

 **You can read about all of the other types of data you can retrieve (GET) on the** [CLEARPath API Documentation](http://http://api1.chicagopolice.org/clearpath/documentation/index) **site**

-## Sending data to tip.chicagopolice.org using the CLEARPath API
+## Sending (POST) data to tip.chicagopolice.org using the CLEARPath API
 To send (POST) data to the tip.chicagopolice.org data source using the CLEARPath API we'll need user our computer's terminal/command prompt.
 This will allow us to safely and securely access the database and add information to the data source.
 Unlike the get calls, we unfortunately cannot send data to the database using our web browser and a url.

 Below are the steps to send (POST) a tip to the tip.chicagpolice.org database: